thegricean/esslli2016_corpuspragmatics/code_sheets/tgrep2.md

 #### Factive verbs from Beaver 2010

-**Cognitive factives**

-know, realize, discover, notice, recognize, find out, remember, forget, be aware that, be unaware that, admit, intuit
+*Cognitive factives*: know, realize, discover, notice, recognize, find out, remember, forget, be aware that, be unaware that, admit, intuit

-**Sensory factives**

-sense, see, smell, hear, detect, observe
+*Sensory factives*: sense, see, smell, hear, detect, observe

+Should we also include clearly non-factives as a control?
+E.g., "believe", "think".

 ### Search

 When creating and refining your patterns, it's useful to store them somewhere so you don't lose them or have to re-write them from scratch every time.
-For example, you might want to open a text editor and save them there, or have your email program open and write yourself an email that contains all the patterns.
+For example, you might want to open a text editor and save them there, or have your email program open and write yourself an email that contains all the patterns. **If you save files on the virtual machine, make sure to save them into your home directory -- everything not saved in the home directory will be deleted when you log out!**

 1. Create a pattern that extracts all sentences that contain an instance of the above listed verbs.
 Tip: start with just getting one verb.
 Try refining your pattern incrementally in the following way:
 	1. Create a pattern that extracts a VP headed by one of the verbs.
-	2. Extend the pattern so it only picks out VPs with sentential complements
+	2. Extend the pattern so it only picks out VPs with sentential complements.
-	3.

-[//]: # (Comment)
+	3. Extend the pattern so it picks out the verb in all its different forms (e.g., "know", "knows", "knowing", "knew", "known").
+	4. Extend the pattern so it captures all verbs.
+	5. Save the pattern in a macro called @FACTIVE (see above for how to create and use macros).
+	6. Create a directory called "factives" in your home directory.
+Save the output of the pattern to a file factives.txt in the factives directory.
+How many matches did you generate?